By Paul Fitzgerald and Elizabeth Gould

 FINALE: The Trump Card is played!
 Never Underestimate THE FOOL

 Paul Fitzgerald and Elizabeth Gould are the authors of Invisible History: Afghanistan’s Untold Story, Crossing Zero The AfPak War at the Turning Point of American Empire and The Voice.
 For more information visit their websites at invisiblehistory and grailwerk

-Posted by Paul Fitzgerald on December 12, 2016, With 5505 Reads Filed under Investigations, JFK Assassination.
+Posted by Paul Fitzgerald on December 12, 2016, With 5621 Reads Filed under Investigations, JFK Assassination.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.